Skip to main content

 4. Explain how the Moon affects the tides.

-5. Build a telescope from two cardboard tubes or two A4 pieces of black card, and lenses.
+5. Build a telescope from two cardboard tubes or two A4 pieces of black card and lenses.
 Compare what you can see through a telescope and what you can see with the naked eye.

 6. Observe three constellations on a clear night and record what you saw.

-7. Read a star map using a compass and red light.
+7. Read a star map using a compass and a red light.
 Compare the differences between using a star map and a normal map.

 8. Learn how to identify a satellite.
 How do you tell it apart from an aeroplane, star, planet or meteor?

-Then complete these activities:
+9. Then complete these activities:

-1. identify a satellite to observe
+1. Identify a satellite to observe

-2. choose a clear night and use a clock and a compass to help you observe the satellite
+2. Choose a clear night and use a clock and a compass to help you observe the satellite.

-3. plan an evening with your Scout Group and teach others how to observe the satellite.
+3. Plan an evening with your Scout Group and teach others how to observe the satellite.

-Scouts Hobbies Activity Badge
+5. Hobbies Activity Badge (Cubs)

 1. Option 1: